The Physical Principles of Sound

-The most common tool for understanding sound due to its spectral purity is the sine wave.
-It is the fundamental building block of all sounds (discussed later) and is used extensively for testing and analysis of audio equipment.
+A useful tool for analysing sound is the sine wave.
+It is the fundamental building block of all sounds (discussed later) and is commonly used for testing and analysing audio equipment.

-Diagram 3, below, shows a rotating wheel where the constantly angle of rotation is plotted against time.
-This can be thought of as viewing the wheel along the plane of rotation.
+Diagram 3 below shows a rotating wheel and a plot of the constantly moving angle of rotation against time.
+The plotted graph can be thought of as viewing the wheel along the plane of rotation.
 If we recap to the analogy of the connected springs, the effect of connecting a rotating wheel to the end of the springs, driving a periodic push/pull motion, can also be seen below.
-The result is variations in pressure over time which are proportional to the sine of the angle of the wheels rotation.
-The phase angle θ, is derived from the angular velocity multiplied by time t. i.e. the speed of rotation measured in radians per second multiplied by time t.
-This model describes the theory of simple harmonic motion.
+The result is variations in pressure over time which are proportional the angle of the wheel's rotation.
+The phase angle θ, is derived from the angular velocity multiplied by time t.
+This is a useful model to describe the theory of simple harmonic motion.

 It is worth noting that the phase angle is a continually changing variable with time.
-Phase shift, on the other hand, is the distinction between two separate waves and can be constant, as shown in diagram 4.
-When two waveforms have a difference in phase they are often referred to as being out of phase with one another by the degree of the phase shift.
+Phase shift, on the other hand, is the distinction between two separate waves, as shown in diagram 4.
+When two waveforms have a difference in phase they are often referred to as being out of phase with one another, by the degree of the phase shift.
 When we hear sounds, the way in which we perceive the position (relative to oneself) of the sound source relies on the difference in time that sound arrives at each of our ears (which is a difference in phase).
-The brain uses this time difference to calculate and interpret the position of the sound source.
+Quite impressively our brains use this time difference to calculate and interpret the position of a sound source.

-Two sine waves with identical amplitude and frequency have a phase difference of 180°
+Diagram 4- Two sine waves with identical amplitude and frequency have a phase difference of 90°

-There are three main properties of a sine wave that describe its audible characteristics.
+There are three main properties of sound that describe its audible characteristics.
 These properties can help us to understand the basis of all sound waves, even when the content of the wave becomes much more complex.

 Amplitude is the measurement of sound level displacement above and below the equilibrium pressure.
 It is measured in the amount of force applied over an area and as such is relative to the energy or intensity of a sound.
-As a result, amplitude is also relative to the perceived volume of sound, although it is not a unit or a meter of volume.
+Amplitude is relative to the perceived volume of sound, although it is not a unit or a meter of volume.
 Diagram 2 shows the amplitude of a wave plotted against time.

 As mentioned above, phase is the angle of displacement at the starting point of the wave, i.e. when t = 0.
-Phase is expressed as Theta or θ.
+Phase is usually expressed as theta or θ.
 Phase is measured in degrees as the offset or onset (before or after) angle from 0°.
-The wave in Diagram 2 above begins at point A = 0 on the vertical (y) axis.
+The top wave in Diagram 2 above begins at point A = 0 on the vertical (y) axis.

 - Frequency and Pitch

 The frequency of a wave is derived from the amount of cycles (or periods) per unit of time (seconds).
+A cycle is the full, complete movement of a waveform from 0 amplitide to its full positive and negative displacement and back to 0 amplitude and displacement (the plot on the right hand side of Diagram 3 illustrates one complete cycle of a sine wave).
 Frequency is a logarithmic scale, measured in Hertz, and derived from the formula: